 Mediators are impartial and strive to balance the interests of all parties & help people feel more confident about the future and finding a way forward.

-Mediation help people with opposing opinions keep focused on finding solutions.
+Mediation helps people with opposing opinions keep focused on finding solutions.
 The role of the mediator is to help the parties decide what kind of agreement they need, understand and outline the position of each side and to systematically discuss resolution on each point.
 The mediator is able to help families stay together safely where appropriate or help couples separate amicably.

 The Mediation worker offers one to one support with the whole family.